RyanQuey/packer-boxes/README.md

 > **Note**: This configuration includes a post-processor that pushes the built box to Vagrant Cloud (which requires a `VAGRANT_CLOUD_TOKEN` environment variable to be set); remove the `vagrant-cloud` post-processor from the Packer template to build the box locally and not push it to Vagrant Cloud.
 You don't need to specify a `version` variable either, if not using the `vagrant-cloud` post-processor.

+- To use spark: Download spark (not including installation in this packer setup currently), and then move to home folder and rename to `spark`.
+This allows use of env var that is set in .bashrc automatically

 ### Building _all_ the boxes
 #### NOTE no longer doing, unless we add ansible back in